Over-the-Counter Security

 While you hear a lot about the demise of brick and mortar establishments, many locksmiths enjoy the rewards of serving their communities, and having an open door for those in need of a key.
 It’s called a showroom, and it is uncommon in the electronic security community where an 800 number may be the only manifestation that Joe’s Alarms actually exists.

-What is a little different about locksmiths is that people do not give them much thought until they are faced with an emergency, and then they react by taking the course of least resistance in order to correct their problem.
+What is a little different about locksmiths are that people do not give them much thought until they are faced with an emergency, and then they react by taking the course of least resistance in order to correct their problem.

 Gale Johnson accurately pointed out in his December editorial that the lockout business is waning.
 Some of it is being drained off by tow trucks and taxi cab drivers.
 Some of the lockout business is vanishing because vehicles and locks are being designed to protect people from themselves.